 Like many adult-children who assume their parents will live forever, I hoped my parents would also be my personal storage space for Everything I’ve Ever Made, Loved, or Owned.
-I saw the writing on the wall when my old bedroom became my mother’s “project room,” and they started sounding like Japanese organization consultants, but still — I resisted.
+I saw the writing on the wall when my old bedroom became my mother’s “project room,” and they started sounding like Japanese organization consultants.
+Still, I resisted.

 Now when I go to my parents’ house, they give me bundles of old things to bring home and nostalgically cry over or burn to the ground.
-After Thanksgiving dinner this year, my dad handed me a large folder filled with my school projects and old notes I wrote and the weird doodles I drew.
+After Thanksgiving dinner this year, my dad handed me a large folder filled with my school projects, including old notes and weird doodles I drew.
 Going through that folder was like taking a long, sweet walk with myself in 1984.

 One special thing, a red spiral notebook, was from my 5th grade Composition class with Mr. Storkman.
 Among the written gems of this budding writer: a directive on how to get a guy to go out with you (even if he has a girlfriend), a short composition about cow stomachs, and a friendly monster with razor-sharp ears that are as big as my torso.
 I laughed so much going through that notebook; deep, satisfying belly laughs straight from Discovery Elementary in Gig Harbor, Washington.